ypollet/Sphaeroptica-1/README.md

 # Sphaeroptica

-Sphaeroptica is an open-source photogrammetry software that allows to view and mesure an object photographed on multiple angles.
+Sphaeroptica is an open-source viewer based on photogrammetry that allows to view 3D objects without needing to compute a 3D model.

 ## Requirements